 Satija v.
 Robert (October 31, 2017)

+Issues: The Chapter 7 Trustee sought to deny the Debtors their bankruptcy discharge under § 727(a)(3), § 727(a)(5), and/or § 727(a)(4)(A) of the Bankruptcy Code.
 Holding: The Court held that the discharge of the Debtors should be denied based on their false oaths under § 727(a)(4)(A) of the Bankruptcy Code.
 The Court found that the Debtors omitted several assets from their initial and Amended Bankruptcy Schedules, and made multiple false statements in their initial and Amended Statement of Financial Affairs.
 Even though the Debtors ultimately filed Second Amended Schedules and Statements that disclosed and corrected most of the false statements, the Second Amendments were filed by the Debtor many months later and only after the Trustee had to file an adversary proceeding challenging the Debtor’s false statements.
 The Court also found that the multiple number and the type of false statements made by the Debtors demonstrated a reckless disregard for the truth, sufficient to prove fraudulent intent.

 Smart-Fill Management Group, Inc. v.
 Froiland (July 6, 2018)